uclapi/uclapi/README.md

 ### Quick Note on using virtual environments

-Virtual environments allow us to easily switch between python versions and the pip packages we have installed.
+Virtual environments allow us to easily switch between Python versions and the pip packages we have installed.
 They are entered with the following commands:

 ```
 Linux: . venv/bin/activate